-Dr. Richard J. Campbell and Noris Ledesma, the Curators of Tropical Fruit, have carefully selected mango cultivars well-suited to contemporary conditions.
+Noris Ledesma, a Curator of Tropical Fruit, has carefully selected mango cultivars well-suited to contemporary conditions.
 These cultivars represent a new generation of mangos with superior horticultural traits.

 'Angie' was selected for home garden and estate agriculture in South Florida due to its compact growth habit, disease tolerance and overall fruit quality.
 The fruit are 400 g, oblong and saffron yellow with Indian orange blush on the sun-exposed shoulders.
 The skin is smooth and without visible lenticels.
 The flesh is tangerine orange and without fiber.
 The flavor is classified in the 'Alphonso' class of mangos with a deep sweetness and sophisticated profile rich in apricot.
 The disease tolerance is excellent and given its early season it often can be harvested before the rainy season in South Florida.
 The tree is semi-dwarf and highly manageable with annual pruning.
 Size can be maintained at or below 3 m with consistent production.
 The tree is easy to grow if nitrogen is kept low and the tree is not over-watered or grown in soils prone to flooding or with a high watertable.